 If an aircraft has a 406 MHz emergency beacon it must be programmed with ICAO ID in accordance with one of the following protocols as defined by Cospas-Sarsat:

 - "Serial User Protocol with Aircraft 24-bit Address"

 - "Serial User Location Protocol with Aircraft 24-bit Address"

 - "Standard Location Protocol with Aircraft 24-bit Address"

-Documentation must be sent to Nkom ("programming certificate") which shows that the issued ICAO ID has been correctly programmed in the emergency beacon.
+Documentation shall be sent to Nkom ("programming certificate") showing that the issued ICAO ID has been correctly programmed in the emergency beacon.
 This documentation must contain complete information about "Beacon ID".
 "Beacon ID" in the form of "15 Hex ID" is a combination of 15 letters and numbers that can be decoded with the “Beacon Message Decode Program” on the Cospas-Sarsat website such that one can see the values of the parameters in the relevant emergency beacon, for example, protocol, country code, ICAO ID and "number of additional ELTs".

 Temporary licence to use radio equipment

 It is possible to apply for a temporary licence to use radio equipment for a limited period such that the radio equipment can be used on the aircraft while arranging for a permanent licence.

 The licence holder must pay administrative charges and sector fees in accordance with Regulations relating to sector fees and administrative charges to the Norwegian Communications Authority.
 A non-recurring charge is charged the first time such a license is issued.
 Sector fees must be paid every year, for the whole calendar year if the licence is valid on 1 January.

 When new licenses are issued between 1 January and 1 July the full sector fee for the whole calendar year is charged.